jlevy/lft/lft.md

 This distinction can help resolve some confusions.

-For example, you’ve probably seen heated arguments between engineers on things like what database to use, which programming langauge is better, or if microservices are a mistake.
+For example, you’ve probably seen heated arguments between engineers on things like what database to use, which programming language is better, or if microservices are a mistake.

 Product-thinking people often find these arguments confusing or just a waste of time.